patosai/grunt-image-autoresize/README.md

 Automatically resizes images if the width or height is greater than a certain dimension.
 Keeps the aspect ratio.

-For example, if an image is 2000x1000px, it resizes it to 1000x500px.
-If the image is 1000x2000px, it resizes it to 500x1000px.
+For example, let's say you set the maximum dimension setting to 1000px.
+If an image is 2000x1000px, it gets resizes it to 1000x500px.
+If the image is 1000x2000px, it becomes 500x1000px.

 The default max dimension is 800 pixels and can be changed.
+With the default option, the 2000x1000px image would be resized to 800x400px.

 This uses ImageMagick, so it requires ImageMagick to be installed.
 Thus this only supports images supported by ImageMagick.